 Another gift: There are three short kingdom of heaven parables in the thirteenth chapter of the book of Matthew.
 Although they are less involved, these parables contain good insight for end times.
 The rest of this message is dedicated to these three parables.

 “Again, the kingdom of heaven is like unto treasure hid in a field; the which when a man hath found, he hideth, and for joy thereof goeth and selleth all that he hath, and buyeth that field (Matthew 13:44).”
 This parable manifests the response of believing priests as they rejoice in finding the truths of the covenant message.
 “Buy the truth and sell it not (Proverbs 23:23).”
-These priests have already bought the truth of the message, and they have left behind every religious law, and every religious mistake that their forefathers and teachers taught them.
+These priests have already bought the truths of the message, and they have left behind every religious law, and every religious mistake that their forefathers and teachers taught them.
 They are wholeheartedly, albeit secretively, following after this message.
 “In the house of the righteous is much treasure (Proverbs 15:6).”

 “Again, the kingdom of heaven is like unto a net, that was cast into the sea, and gathered of every kind: which, when it was full, they drew to shore, and sat down, and gathered the good into vessels, but cast the bad away.
 So shall it be at the end of the world: the angels shall come forth, and sever the wicked from among the just, and shall cast them into the furnace of fire: there shall be wailing and gnashing of teeth (Matthew 13:47-50).”
 First of all, consider the words “when it was full.”
-These words provide additional evidence that God planned for there to be a sustained period of waiting, it was part of his plan.
-Next, it is important to acknowledge that God has prepared a net for the purpose of catching rebellious leaders in it.
+These words once again provide evidence that God planned for there to be a sustained period of waiting, it was part of his plan.
+Next, it is important to acknowledge that God prepared a net for the purpose of catching rebellious leaders in it.
 “I will spread my net upon them; I will bring them down as the fowls of the heaven; I will chastise them, as their congregation hath heard (Hosea 7:12).”
 “Take up a lamentation for Pharaoh… I will spread out my net over thee with a company of many people; and they shall bring thee up in my net (Ezekiel 32:2-3).”